Mahindra Holidays & Resorts to first reopen resorts near metro cities post lockdown

 Asked about the impact of the pandemic and subsequent lockdown on the hospitality industry, Singh said: "COVID-19 is a true Black Swan event that presents an unprecedented challenge to the hospitality and aviation industries in India and globally.
 It has deeply impacted the hospitality industry with occupancies declining sharply, as India went into lockdown from March 25."

-According to recent estimates, the overall revenue of the Indian hotel industry will decline by about Rs 90,000 crore in 2020, an erosion of 57 per cent compared to last year.
+According to recent estimates, the overall revenue of the Indian hotel industry will decline by about Rs 90,000 crore in 2020, erosion of 57 per cent compared to last year.
 More importantly, it is estimated that there will be around 38 million job losses, he said.

 On the way forward for the industry, Singh said the sector expects a slow recovery as there will be many strict travel restrictions even as the lockdown begins to get lifted.
 Domestic travel will begin much faster than international travel, but both will take some time to fully recover.